HeySeorakHeySeorak

 Reviewed by HeySeorak editorial team

+SEO refresh on 2026-06-11 after reviewing Google Search Console food queries ending 2026-06-08.
+Market and food-cluster links were expanded on 2026-06-17.
 This guide was rebuilt around HeySeorak's verified spot/menu database.
-Restaurant picks and prices use interviews, field visits, and research checks from March-May 2026, then public market and Abai Village context was cross-checked against VisitKorea.
+Restaurant picks and prices use interviews, field visits, research checks from March-June 2026, and refreshed market-structure data from the official Sokcho Central Market site.

 foodeatrestaurantssokcho foodseafood